• Skip to primary navigation

 Egg SizeLarge

-black australorp hen and chicks
+black australorp hen and chicks in their coop.

-The Australorp chicken’s egg color is brown and they are large in size once the hen is mature.
+The Australorp chickens’ egg color is brown, and they are large in size once the hen is mature.
 They will lay a medium-large egg for about the first 6 months of laying.

-Features of the Black Australorp
+Features of the Black Australorp Chickens

 Black Australorps have black feathers with a beautiful iridescent green sheen that flashes in the sunlight.